 Aim 2: Evaluate and identify the most efficient sporulation medium for B. cereus biovar anthracis by analyzing common sporulation media for B. cereus and B. anthracis and assess germination of spores (2 months)

 There is no published information about the sporulation kinetics of B. cereus biovar anthracis.
-In order to address this, sporulation kinetics, spore stability, and ability of the spores to germinate, will be assessed in three common sporulation media for B. anthracis and B. cereus (see Table 2) including Modified G and Leighton Doi sporulation media, which are commonly used for B. anthracis, and Y1, which is commonly used for B. cereus.
+In order to address this, sporulation kinetics, spore stability, and ability of the spores to germinate, will be assessed in three common sporulation media for B. anthracis and B. cereus (see Table 3) including Modified G and Leighton Doi sporulation media, which are commonly used for B. anthracis, and Y1, which is commonly used for B. cereus.
 Each sporulation media will be formulated according to the published recipes (Kim et al. 1974; Leighton and Doi 1970; Hornstra et al. 2006).
 Single-use 1-mL aliquots will be prepared in cryovials and stored at -80°C to be used for sporulation media inoculation (Dawson et al. 2017).
-These aliquots will be prepared by selecting 3-5 colonies from an SBA plate and inoculating 50 mL of brain-heart infusion broth in a 200 mL flask and incubating with shaking at 37°C/200 RPM for 18 h (Dawson et al. 2017).
+These aliquots will be prepared by selecting 3-5 colonies from an SBA plate and inoculating 50 mL of brain-heart infusion broth in a 200 mL flask and incubating with shaking at 37°C/200 revolutions per minute (rpm) for 18 h (Dawson et al. 2017).
 Incubation will be followed by addition of glycerol to a final concentration of 15%.
 Next, both strains of B. cereus biovar anthracis will be used to inoculate each media type and, to serve as a control, B. anthracis will be used to inoculate Leighton Doi sporulation medium, which has been used across many B. anthracis studies.
 Inoculation for sporulation typically done at 1:1000 (i.e. 200 µL of fully thawed stock into 200 mL of sporulation media) followed by incubation for 48-96 h at 28-37°C with shaking 100-225 rpm.
 For this study, 200 µL will be used to inoculate 200 mL of media in a 2L baffled flask.
 The flasks will be incubated at 35°C at 200 rpm for 168 hours.
-A time-course study will be performed to measure growth and sporulation at 6 h, 12 h, 24 h, 48 h, 72 h, 96 h, 12 0h, 144 h, and 168 h (see Table 3).
+A time-course study will be performed to measure growth and sporulation at 0h, 6 h, 12 h, 24 h, 48 h, 72 h, 96 h, 12 0h, 144 h, and 168 h (see Table 4).

-Table 2 – Sporulation media ingredients
+Table 3 – Sporulation media ingredients